theredpea/theredpea.github.io/_posts/2020-05-25-building-pwa-part-2-audio-apis.markdown

 # Stream: Access the Micropohone Interactively
 Calling the `navigator.mediaDevices.getUserMedia()` function prompts the user to [use their microphone.](https://developers.google.com/web/fundamentals/media/recording-audio)
+Please note the use of `navigator.mediaDevices.getUserMedia()`, which takes 1 argument, and returns a promise vs the [deprecated  `navigator.getUserMedia()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia), which takes 3 arguments, (the second and third are callback functions).)

 The stream can be:
  - attached to an `<audio>` element